 “The larger dealers move a ton of inventory each month, so they can afford to sell a few cars at ‘Back of Book’ or $100 to $200 under invoice,” he said.

-18. Don’t Fall for the Waiting Game
+19. Don’t Fall For the Waiting Game

-Adam Miller with Thrillist points out two waiting-game tricks dealers often play.
+Aaron Miller with Thrillist points out two waiting-game tricks dealers often play.
 First, he says the dealer acts busy to create a position of dominance by making you feel that his time is more valuable.
 Second, waiting and spending a long time on the lot will result in you feeling tired and overwhelmed.
 When you get in that state of mind, you’re more likely to settle instead of continuing to negotiate the best car deals.

-20. Don’t Fall for No-Haggle Pricing
+20. Don’t Fall For No-Haggle Pricing

 No-haggle pricing sounds like a dream, and it is — for the dealership.
 Road and Track said that this gimmick is most likely a worse deal for you.
 If you’re financing through the dealership, you’re likely going to have to haggle for that anyway, so you might as well prepare yourself to negotiate on price, too, to ensure you get the best deal.